PDBe-KB/pdbe-kb-manual/docs/source/index.rst

 structure data in the PDB archive.
 PDBe-KB is a collaborative effort between PDBe and a diverse group of `bioinformatics resources and research teams <https://www.ebi.ac.uk/pdbe/pdbe-kb/partners>`_.

-Check out the :doc:`data_processes` section for further information, including how to :ref:`installation` the project.

 .. note::

    This project is under active development.